arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 **Technical Reference**

-This is a list of articles that expands the information on the technologies explained on this lab:
+This is a list of articles that expand on the technologies explained on this lab:

 - [Debugging in Visual Studio](http://msdn.microsoft.com/en-us/library/sc65sadd.aspx>): extensively covers the debugging functions integrated with Visual Studio.